 Most loans and credit cards charge interest as a percentage of your balance.
 This calculator uses your APR (annual percentage rate) and converts it to a monthly rate: monthly rate = APR ÷ 12.

 Each month, interest is added to the balance, then your payment is applied.
 If your payment is large enough, the balance goes down and you move toward payoff.
-If your payment is too small to cover interest, the balance can stall or even grow (called negative amortization).
+If your payment is too small to cover interest, the balance can stall or even grow.
+This is commonly called negative amortization.

 Extra payments work because interest is calculated on your remaining balance.
-When you reduce the balance earlier, future interest is charged on a smaller number.
-That’s why small “micro-extra” amounts can create surprisingly large savings over time.
+When you reduce the balance earlier, future interest is charged on a smaller amount.
+That is why even modest “micro-extra” payments can create meaningful savings over time.

 | Scenario | Debt | APR | Monthly payment | Payoff time | Total interest (approx.) |